dssutanto/cs304pokedex/README.md

 <h1>Introduction</h1>
 ![ERD diagram](./Pokedex_ERD.drawio.png?raw=true)
-<p>This was my term project for CS 304: "Introduction to Databases".
-This project consists of a PHP file and SQL database.
-The project was deployed to a server on the Oracle Cloud service made available for use by UBC students.</p>
+<p>This Pokédex clone was my term project for CS 304: "Introduction to Databases" originally using an <strong>OracleSQL</strong> database to simulate a Pokédex.
+As of January 2022 the Pokédex uses <strong>MySQL</strong>."
-<h1>Usage</h1>
-<h2>Setting up the database</h2>
+<h1>Setting up the database</h1>
-<p>This project <em>must</em> be run in an Oracle environment.
-As <code>project.php</code> makes queries of data stored inside <code>pokedex.sql</code>, ensure that you have imported this file to a live Oracle server that you've permission to access.
-Then update the data in <code>credentials.php</code>.</p>
+<p>Clone this repository to your desktop and enter the details of your development server of choice to <code>credentials.php</code> making sure beforehand your server can run MySQL.
+Import <code>pokedex.sql</code> to your MySQL database and execute <code>index.php</code>.</p>
-<h2>Executing the project</h2>
+<h1>Using the Pokédex</h1>
-<p>Open your computer's command terminal and <code>cd</code> to this project's directory/where <code>project.php</code> is stored.
-Enter <code>php -S localhost:8000/project.php</code> to execute the project.</p>
 ![Pokédex in action](./55adcf9bb05ef238b106d2123156b23c.gif?raw=true)
-<p>On successful execution your terminal will inform you that the development server for <code>localhost:8000/project.php</code> has started.
-Open this address in your web browser and you will be able to access the data in <code>pokedex.sql</code> through the GUI which appears.
-From here you can view the Pokémon in the world.
-Make sure to click "Reset tables" on startup.
-Filter the Pokémon by name, ID, types, and abilities and compare them to other Pokémon.
-Or catch as many Pokémon as you like and similarly sort and organize through your collection as you please.
-When you have finished press <code>ctrl + C </code> into your command terminal to end the development server.</p>
+<p>Run the application in your web browser to access the Pokédex GUI.
+From here you can view and filter the database or manipulate your own collection of Pokédex by "catching", "renaming" or "releasing" them.
+Changes to this collection set will persist until the development server is terminated.
+You can also see the changes to your collection for yourself by checking the "Pokemon" table from your administrator view.</p>
+<h1>Future plans</h1>
+<p>I intend to further develop this application by containerizing it and scripting one-click deployment options to cloud servers like AWS or Azure.
+In the longer term I may also migrate the project to Laravel or a similar framework for a more structured application architecture.</p>